ggiannarakis/ggiannarakis.github.io/_pages/about.md

 title: "Georgios Giannarakis"
 ---

-I work as a Data Scientist at HP.
+I am a Senior Data Analyst at Plum Fintech.
-My background is in Applied Mathematics.
+My background is in applied mathematics.
 I am interested in all things data science, with a special passion for experimentation and causal inference.

 I obtained the B.Sc. in Mathematics from the [University of Athens](https://en.math.uoa.gr/)